Tell us immediately if you find Manchurian wild rice

 Manchurian wild rice control and eradication

 Manchurian wild rice is one of the species being eradicated through the National Interest Pest Responses programme.
-The programme is focused on eradication from the Auckland, Waikato, and Greater Wellington regions.
+The programme is focused on elimination from the Auckland, Waikato, and Greater Wellington regions.
 In Northland, where infestations cover about 500 hectares, the aim is to keep infestations around the northern Wairoa River (the Containment Zone) from spreading further and eliminate all populations outside of this zone.
 We are also looking into new tools to control the heaviest infestations in the Containment Zone so that we can completely eradicate Manchurian wild rice from New Zealand in the long-term.

 Biosecurity New Zealand works closely with the regional councils and other organisations to eradicate Manchurian wild rice from New Zealand.